My Name Is Khan

-My Name Is Khan is a 2010 drama film directed by Karan Johar, and co-written by Shibani Bathija and Niranjan Iyengar.
+My Name Is Khan is a 2010 action drama film directed by Karan Johar, and co-written by Shibani Bathija and Niranjan Iyengar.
 It stars Shah Rukh Khan and Kajol in the lead roles.
 The film narrates the fictional story in which Rizvan Khan (Khan), an autistic Muslim, sets out on a journey across the United States to meet the President after Mandira Rathod Khan (Kajol), his Hindu wife, suffers from Islamophobic discrimination following the September 11 attacks.

 Johar began developing the film in 2007, seeking a departure from his previous romantic films; it is Johar's first directorial effort for which he did not contribute to the screenplay.
 Johar and Bathija extensively researched autism in preparation for the film, especially Asperger syndrome, as well as Islam.
 The film was co-produced by Johar's mother, Hiroo Yash Johar, and Khan's wife, Gauri Khan, under their respective production companies, Dharma Productions and Red Chillies Entertainment.
 Khan and Kajol's involvement was confirmed by May 2008, with the remainder of the cast rounded out by January 2009.
 Principal photography began in December 2008 and lasted until October 2009, with filming locations including Los Angeles, Mumbai, and San Francisco.
 The film's soundtrack was composed by Shankar–Ehsaan–Loy.

 My Name Is Khan first premiered in the United Arab Emirates on 10 February 2010 and was theatrically released worldwide two days later by 20th Century Fox.
-It received widespread acclaim for its subject matter, direction, music, screenplay, cinematography, performances, particularly of Khan, and social message.
+The first Indian original motion picture to be produced under Fox Searchlight Pictures and presented and distributed by Fox Star Studios in its maiden venture on a global platform, it received widespread acclaim for its subject matter, direction, music, screenplay, cinematography, performances, particularly of Khan, and social message.
 It grossed ₹223 crore worldwide, becoming one of the highest-grossing Hindi film of 2010 and the second-highest-grossing Indian film of 2010.
 It received numerous awards and nominations, including three wins at the 56th Filmfare Awards.
 It is used as a scholarly case study for its cinematic portrayal of autism and Islamophobia.

 Plot

-Rizwan Khan, an Indian Muslim, grows up with his younger brother Zakir and his widowed mother Razia in a middle-class family in Borivali, Mumbai.
-His autism leads to special tutoring from a reclusive scholar and extra attention from his mother, all of which leads to a heightened level of jealousy from Zakir, who eventually leaves his family for a life in San Francisco.
-Despite this, Zakir sponsors Rizwan to come and live with him after Razia's death.
-Zakir's wife Hasina diagnoses Rizwan with Asperger syndrome, and Rizwan begins to work for Zakir's company, selling beauty products to salons.
-He meets and falls in love with Mandira Rathod, a hairdresser and Hindu woman, who has a young son, Sameer, born from a previous marriage.
-Despite Zakir's uncertainty, Rizwan and Mandira get married and move to Banville, with Mandira and Sam taking Rizwan's surname.
-They also live next door to the Garrick family; Mark, the father, is a journalist, and Sam is best friends and schoolmates with their young son Reese.